Configuration

 This code sample shows you how to configure the client to redact all user attributes in events:

-To learn more about the configuration options available for this SDK, read the SDK's API docs.
+To learn more about the specific configuration options available for this SDK, read LDConfig.Builder.

-The C/C++ (server-side) SDK uses an SDK key.
-Your environment's SDK key is available in the Projects tab of your Account settings page.
+The C++ (server-side) SDK uses an SDK key.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to configure the event queue capacity and flush interval parameters: